 | By Alyssa Martinez

-What we often fail to realize, due to being unaware of the impacts of these actions, is that not only is the planet being drained of its’ resources, it is becoming extremely hazardous to live in.
+Unaware of the impacts of these actions, we often fail to realize that the planet is being drained of its resources, thus making it extremely hazardous to live in.

-The actions of privileged people are affecting poor, minority communities, who do not have equal access to such luxuries.
-In sum, the people who are contributing the least to climate change and environmental challenges are the ones being most affected by its impacts.
+The actions of the privileged are affecting poor, minority communities, who do not have equal access to such luxuries.
+In other words, the people who are contributing the least to climate change and environmental challenges are the ones being most affected by their impacts.

-“Environmental injustice can be defined as the disproportionate exposure of communities of color and the poor to pollution, and its concomitant effects on health and environment, as well as the unequal environmental protection and environmental quality provided through laws, regulations, governmental programs, enforcement, and policies” (1)
+A 2002 study by Lehman College defines environmental injustice “as the disproportionate exposure of communities of color and the poor to pollution, and its concomitant effects on health and environment, as well as the unequal environmental protection and environmental quality provided through laws, regulations, governmental programs, enforcement, and policies” (1).

 People in power are abusing minority communities across the nation in pursuit of profit and economic benefit.

-Below are some environmental challenges that minority communities are facing:
+Below are some environmental challenges that minority communities face:

-Flint, Michigan, the country’s poorest city for its size, with 40% of people living below the poverty line, has not had access to clean water since 2014 when the city changed its source of water to spend less money.
-The water from this new source eroded the pipes in Flint and the water that runs through these pipes has become heavily contaminated with lead.
+Flint, Michigan, the country’s poorest city for its size, with 40 percent of people living below the poverty line, has not had access to clean water since 2014–when the city changed its source of water to spend less money.
+The water from this new source eroded the pipes in Flint, and the water that runs through these pipes has become heavily contaminated with lead.

-There are some of the impacts this has caused to the people of Flint:
+Below are some of the impacts this has caused the people of Flint:

 Here are some of the impacts of living close to a CAFO:

-Alabama has become a state known for it’s dumping grounds.
-It has over 173 operating landfills, which is more than 3 times the amount of New York City whose populations is 4 times more.
-In the city of Uniontown, a 1,000-acre landfill with trash being dumped from over 30 states, was built over a historic graveyard which had been given to the people in 1858.
-The people of Uniontown are suffering tremendously because of this injustice, some of its impacts include:
+Alabama has become a state known for its dumping grounds.
+It has over 173 operating landfills, which is more than three times the amount of New York City.
+Alabama’s Uniontown, which was built atop a graveyard in the 1800s, contains a 1,000-acre landfill, with trash being dumped from over 30 states.
+The people of Uniontown are suffering tremendously because of this pollution.
+Some of the impacts on the city include:

-It is imperative that we pay attention to the people who are being impacted by our daily actions.
-We must look at our system and understand the faults that lay beneath it.
-Our society has become driven by money and profits while billions of people are suffering at the hands of such large corporations and politicians.
-We should be on the road to a cleaner, greener, and kinder world.
+It is imperative that we pay attention to the people who are being affected by our daily actions.
+We must look at our system and understand the faults that lie within it.
+Our society has become driven by money and profits, while billions of people are suffering at the hands of large corporations and politicians.
+Below are ways we can collectively contribute to a cleaner, healthier planet: